ARISE-Initiative/robomimic/docs/introduction/overview.md

 ## Contributing to robomimic
 This project is part of the broader [Advancing Robot Intelligence through Simulated Environments (ARISE) Initiative](https://github.com/ARISE-Initiative), with the aim of lowering the barriers of entry for cutting-edge research at the intersection of AI and Robotics.
-This framework originally began development in late 2018 by researchers in the [Stanford Vision and Learning Lab](http://svl.stanford.edu/) (SVL).
+The project originally began development in late 2018 by researchers in the [Stanford Vision and Learning Lab](http://svl.stanford.edu/) (SVL).
 Now it is actively maintained and used for robotics research projects across multiple labs.
 We welcome community contributions to this project.
 For details please check our [contributing guidelines](../miscellaneous/contributing.html).